Happy Holidays - Mid Atlantic Retina offices will be closed Monday, Jan 2nd.Read More

-Following treatment, patients should avoid direct exposure to sunlight or bright lights for several days.
+Following photodynamic therapy, patients should avoid direct exposure to sunlight or bright lights for several days.
 Patients most likely to benefit from treatment will have newly onset macular degeneration with no scarring.
-Treatment may need to be repeated for those blood vessels that may reopen.
+PDT light therapy may need to be repeated for those blood vessels that may reopen.
 Vision stabilization is maximized with a series of treatments over one to two years.
 Your doctor will talk to you about photodynamic therapy side effects, recovery, and other details.